mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 That was still open, however the hallway to the vault and the hatchery was blocked off with concrete.

 Lily also knows
+They had to tunnel down to get heavy equipment to the stars.
+There are smaller passages from star-side back through the basement to the surfaces; Lily plans to go out the harvester worm nest to one of these.
+She already tried to go in but the passages are trapped to heck and back and there are tons of them; it's unclear which she'd need to take.